Key Dates for EMC/EMI/ESD Standards for Commercial Electronic Products

 To check on the status of European Norm (EN) standards and their amendments:

-1. Go to the CENELEC home page
+1. Go to the CENELEC Advanced search page.

 3. Click on the link for the standard/ amendment (an "Fp" means that work on this document is still in process, and it has not yet been approved).

-9. Dow is the date of withdrawal-- the latest date for National Standards Bodies to withdraw national standards that conflict with the new EN standard/ amendment (i.e. typically the previous version of the standard).
-The Dow is usually 36 months after the Dor.
+9. Date of Withdrawal (DOW) is the latest date for National Standards Bodies to withdraw national standards that conflict with the new EN standard/ amendment (typically the previous version of the standard/ amendment).
+The DOW is usually 36 months after the date of Ratification (DOR).

 We use these dates when an EN standard lists another EN standard in Annex ZA as a normative reference, but does not specify the year.
 We are supposed to use an active (not obsolete) version of the referenced standard.
 In these web pages, I have indicated active standards by putting their numbers in bold text.